hawaiidatascience/metaflowmics/metagenomics-pipelines/Pipeline-ITS/README.rst

 ITS extraction
 ^^^^^^^^^^^^^^
-Target region ({ITS1}/ITS2) is extracted using ITSxpress.
+The target region *<ITS1>* is extracted using ITSxpress.
 Reads missing either the left or the right flanking regions are discarded.
 If reads are paired, both reads are merged before ITS region extraction.
 Since reverse reads are often of very low quality, default mode is single-end.

 Contig filtering (Python, Fastx-toolkit, VSEARCH)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Contigs containing 'N' nucletodes are discarded, as well as contigs smaller than {20} bp.
-Then, we use fastq_quality_filter and keep reads with at worst {90%} of their bases above quality {25}.
+Contigs containing 'N' nucletodes are discarded, as well as contigs smaller than *<20bp>*.
+Then, we use fastq_quality_filter and keep reads with at worst *<90%>* of their bases above quality *<25>*.
 We further filter the contigs and remove any chimeric sequence using VSEARCH.

 Denoising (Dada2)
 ^^^^^^^^^^^^^^^^^